Assistant Director of Community Outreach

 Each participant serves at a non-profit organization individually for four days per week, while the group serves together one day each week.

 Participants live together in the Archwood House, sharing bedrooms, living room and dining room facilities.
 Responsibility for cooking and cleaning is shared by household members.
-The Student Director of the program lives on site and is responsible for guiding the group in setting community standards and enforcing College policies.
-The Archwood House is a substance free environment.
+The Student Director of the program lives on site and is responsible for guiding the group in setting community standards and enforcing University policies.
+The Archwood House is a substance-free environment.

 Being a part of a community both within the Archwood House and the neighborhood are integral parts of Project Affinity.
 In addition to sharing living space and household duties, participants are also expected to eat dinner together Monday-Thursday evenings.
-Because this is a group experience, a weekend and visitation policy is in place.
-Personal televisions are not permitted at the house in order to allow more time for reflection, community building and exploration of urban issues.
-A community television is available for weekly movie nights and a shared computer is available for Internet access.
 Interaction with the larger community is fostered through service, community events, use of public transportation and weekly community meals with guests from the neighborhood, non-profits and BW.

-Due to the immerse nature of the program, participants are not permitted to hold outside jobs or take classes during the summer experience (June 7-August 6).
+Due to the immersive nature of the program, participants are not permitted to hold outside jobs or take classes during the summer experience (June 5-August 4).

 Participants are permitted to bring cars to the Archwood House, but use of public transportation is highly encouraged whenever possible because it enables individuals to experience the city in a vastly different way than when traveling by car.
 Participants are required to use public transportation during the week to travel to and from their service sites.
 A monthly bus pass is provided.